commonhaus/foundation/bylaws/conflict-of-interest.md

 [bylaws]: ./README.md

-This policy applies to all individuals with decision-making authority within the CF, including Council members and officers, and extends to project leaders and members when their interests may influence Foundation activities.
+This policy applies to all individuals with decision-making authority within the CF, including CF Council (CFC) members and officers, and extends to project leaders and members when their interests may influence Foundation activities.

 - [4.1 Definition of Conflict of Interest](#41-definition-of-conflict-of-interest)
   - [Examples](#examples)